subbareddy248/mllm_instruction_brain/README.md

                         The path to the directory where all the models, inputs and outputs will be stored and loaded from -m MODEL_ID, --model-id MODEL_ID
-                        The model id whose hidden state representations are to be used -p PROMPT_NUMBER, --prompt-number PROMPT_NUMBER
+                        The model id whose hidden state representations are to be used -l LAYER_NUM, --layer-number LAYER_NUM
+                        The layer number to align.
+It can be 0,1 etc or -1 for last layer.
+Not passing it will train all layers.
+  -p PROMPT_NUMBER, --prompt-number PROMPT_NUMBER
                         The prompt number to use for aligning --max-log-10-alpha MAX_LOG_10_ALPHA